SMAT-Lab/Scalpel/docs/source/index.md

 # Development Team
-Scalpel Framework was first introduced by Li Li,  Jiawei Wang, and  Haowei Quan in the [Paper] (https://arxiv.org/abs/2202.11840).
+Scalpel Framework was first introduced by Li Li,  Jiawei Wang, and  Haowei Quan in the paper [Scalpel: The Python Static Analysis Framework](https://arxiv.org/abs/2202.11840).
 Scalpel is maintained by the SMAT Lab (SMart Software Analysis and Trustworthy Computing Lab) which is part of the Software Engineering group at Monash University, Australia.
 Scalpel also receives huge support from the Python community.

 # Acknowledgement